paltaa/dolar_adm/README.md

 python manage.py runserver
 ```

-Then uncomment
+Then in another terminar cd to project and run:
 ```
-import scraper
+python scraper.py
 ```
-from line 6 in dolar/urls.py
+App ready for testing.

 for usd to clp make requests to:
 [GET:http://127.0.0.1:8000/clp?usd=XXXX&date=yyyymmdd ]